 Net loss per share is computed using the weighted average number of shares of common stock outstanding.
-Common equivalent shares (from unexercised stock options and warrants) have been excluded from the computation as their effect is anti-dilutive.
-Because of this exclusion in computing net loss per share, the adoption of Statement of Financial Accounting Standards No. 128, Earnings per Share, is not expected to have a material impact to the Company's reporting in 1998.
+Common equivalent shares from unexercised stock options and warrants are excluded from the computation as their effect is anti-dilutive.
+Due to this anti-dilutive effect, implementation of Statement of Financial Accounting Standards No. 128, Earnings per Share, issued February 1997, does not change the calculation of the Company's net loss per share.